Self

 "Why does everything seem to work out for them?
 They don't try as hard as I do!"

-You might ask these questions without realizing or acknowledging the potential struggles that person has gone through long before ever achieving success.
-You don't know what someone else is going through, and the face they present to the world might not be entirely a true one.
+You might ask these questions without realizing or acknowledging the potential struggles that person has gone through long before achieving success.
+You don't know what someone else is going through, and the face they present might not be entirely true.

 2. Deal with this emotion calmly.

-It's important to maintain a level head and try to fight the urge to give in to the green-eyed monster.
+It's crucial to maintain a level head and fight the urge to become jealous.
 Rationalize your feelings, and make sure you aren't just flying off the handle with your decisions.

 3. Address it, don't ignore it.

-Recognize it and at least acknowledge its presence.
-Denying that it’s actually bothering you that your friend got engaged when you just got out of a relationship is probably not going to help.
+Recognize it within yourself and acknowledge its presence.
+Denying it’s bothering you that your friend got engaged when you just got out of a relationship doesn't help.
 So pay attention the next time someone says or does something that ticks you off a little (or a lot!).
-Simply acknowledging the feeling can help you decide whether to pursue it or let it go.
+Acknowledging the feeling can help you decide whether to pursue it or let it go.

-Everyone has a "trigger" that bothers them, but it would be helpful to know what yours is so that you can say to yourself, “Here comes that feeling of jealousy again — feeling like I’ll never be where I want to be because my friend already has everything going for her/him… Okay, I just felt that way when someone else landed the job I wanted..."
+Everyone has a trigger that bothers them, but it would be helpful to know what yours is so that you can say to yourself, “Here comes that feeling of jealousy again — feeling like I’ll never be where I want to be because my friend already has everything going for them… Okay, I felt that way when someone else landed the job I wanted..."

 By acknowledging your jealous moments, you might even begin to recognize a pattern in your behavior and identify the areas in your life that you feel are lacking.